Listeria, a constant threat to the food industry

 A rare risk with major consequences

-Industry changes are increasing pressure on safety.
+Industry changes are increasing safety pressure

 Current market trends can amplify exposure to risks:

-Risk Management in a Changing Industry
+Risk Management in a changing industry

 BIOCULT Solution: SafePro® – a decisive advantage against Listeria